aishameriane/msc-economics/Thesis/Study/Lit Review/distributional-conseq-asset-prices.md

 Why I think this is important: Since monetary policy can affect inflation prices, if the inflation prices play a role in inequality, it would imply a redistribution effect of monetary policy through the asset prices channel.

+I find this somewhat curious: **"We then investigate the distributional consequences associated with a surprise drop in the monetary policy rate.
+We find that an unexpected loosening of monetary policy leads to disproportionately large capital gains at the top end of the net wealth distribution: the 5% richest households gain on average about 5 times as much as the remaining households.
+Correspondingly, of course, these households experience 5 times larger capital losses following an unexpected monetary tightening."**

 * **What's the difference between equity and bonds?**

     * See [this link](https://budgeting.thenest.com/difference-between-bonds-equity-stock-portfolio-24441.html) and [this other link](https://www.quora.com/What-is-the-difference-between-bond-and-equity).